metal3-io/baremetal-operator/docs/baremetalhost-states.md

 hardware components, and this process is called "inspection."
 The host will stay in the Inspecting state until this process is completed.

+## Match Profile

+A host in the Match Profile state is being matched against a hardware profile.

 ## Ready

 A host in the Ready state is available to be provisioned.